wdbm/ucom-eli/README.md

 # introduction

 UCOM-ELI is an ergonomic launcher interface.
 It is launchers displayed as buttons with icons or text.
-Launchers are configured by a Markdown list of the following form:
+Launchers can be configured by a Markdown list of the following form using icon and command specifications:

     - launchers
        - <launcher 1 name>